Frantoi Aperti Umbria: the best towns to stay for an olive oil weekend

 Autumn in Italy is rarely quiet.
-It’s harvest season, truffle season, wine season - a time when food takes the lead and even the smallest towns feel like they’re hosting something.
+It’s harvest season, truffle season, wine season, and in a lot of places that means busy streets, packed restaurants, and a long list of events competing for attention.
 But not every region handles it the same way.

 Trevi isn’t the kind of town that changes itself to be more appealing in autumn.
 It’s just that autumn happens to suit it.
 Set high on a ridge between Spoleto and Foligno, this compact Umbrian town is surrounded on all sides by olive groves.
 You can see them as soon as you arrive: silver-green trees covering the hillside like a blanket, right up to the town’s stone walls.
 The local olive oil (Trevi’s DOP) is known across Italy for being intense, peppery, and cold-pressed just hours after harvest.
 It’s not a side product here.
 It’s the point.